 I had previously purchased a 1/4″ sash mortise chisel from the local newsagent-cum-hardware shop (it was the only wood chisel in their tool display) and I borrowed my mother’s 1/2″ bevel-edged can-opener from the odds-and-ends drawer in the kitchen.

 After meticulously marking out the dovetail angles in pencil, I chopped out the centre of the waste between the dovetails with the sash mortise chisel and that done; I cleaned up the internal corners with the bevel-edged chisel – ditto with the sockets on the other boards.
-I became quite adept at it and could knock them out fairly quickly; eventually using only the sash mortise chisel.
+I became quite adept at it and could knock them out fairly quickly; eventually using the sash mortise chisel alone.

 Despite having owned a couple of dovetail saws for some years now, I still, on occasion, chop drawer-back dovetails using just a mortise chisel.